Produced by TheMediaDesk, ©2021, updated 2025

 The text implies that the beast is 'full of the names', but it could also mean that the woman had the names, or even both, which would be in character with what they represent.

 ... with seven heads and ten horns.
 Implying that we've met this critter, or a near relative, before in chapter 13 when it comes out of the sea.
+We don't know if it is the same 'beast' at this point.

 4